Skip to main content

 The Orange One’s second term hasn’t invented the vortex we’re in, but it has sharpened its pull.
 In the U.S., governance has become a spectacle.
 Abroad, strongmen feel reaffirmed, allies feel abandoned, and institutions that once underpinned the liberal order look feebler by the day.
 Yet the real story is broader: a planetary fraying of trust, an unraveling of shared purpose, a global sense of uncertainty about what the “good life” even means.

 Every culture claims some historical arc, yet each also conceals contradictions.
 “National coherence” typically serves as a unifying story for those seeking to legitimize power.
 In reality, no culture is singular or stable.
-Each is an evolving tapestry of influences, tensions, and contested memories.
+Each is a mix of influences, tensions, and contested memories.
 Cultures are no more monolithic than individuals.

 If cultural monoliths are oversimplifications, mosaic identities are the lived alternative.
 My upbringing straddled multiple contexts across five continents; none of those places entirely defines me.
 This life of mine yields a broad perspective and chronic cultural fatigue: performing coherence in contexts that demand simplistic identity.
 Yet that fatigue fosters insight into how fragile cultural monoliths can be.